platium111/property-frontend/ERROR.md

 + aws appsync also use apollo client so we can read documentation and see how queries work
 + getting better with advanced queries with `filter` as a parameter and the way to pass argument in query
++ good way is using `Queries` in Amazon, can get value immediately and good UI
 - [cannot_filter] use filter in aws appsync not by pass parameter, need to follow what appsync expected

 query MyQuery {